-June 14th | Ceremony at 3:30pm
+June 14th | Ceremony at 5pm

 Historic Bandstand, Fort Vancouver National Site

-Celebrate our country's stars and stripes, and join us for the 22nd annual Flag Day at Fort Vancouver presented by Davidson and Associates Insurance!
-Celebrate our nation's flag, and participate in the ceremony and kid's activities on Flag Day - Tuesday, June 14th 2016.
+Celebrate our country's stars and stripes, and join us for the 23rd annual Flag Day at Fort Vancouver presented by Davidson and Associates Insurance!
+Celebrate our nation's flag, and participate in the ceremony and kid's activities on Flag Day - Wednesday, June 14th 2017.

-Retire your Old Flag at Davidson & Associates Insurance
+Davidson & Associates Insurance Flag Exchange

-June 6-10 and June 13-17 from 8 a.m. to 5 p.m.
+June 5-9 from 8 a.m. to 5 p.m. (while supplies last!)

-Retire your old flag at Davidson & Associates Insurance Agency, 610 Esther Street, Suite 101, 8 a.m. to 5 p.m.
-Monday through Friday between June 6 and June 17, 2016.
 Fort Vancouver District Boy Scouts of America will perform proper flag retirement ceremonies for all old flags.
 Flags should be removed from poles and dried if wet.

-610 ESThER STREET, SUITE 101, VANCOUVER WASHINGTON
+610 ESTHER STREET, SUITE 101, VANCOUVER WASHINGTON

 History of Flag Day

 The Trust began producing Flag Day as one of its Celebrate Freedom programs in 2001, emphasizing the importance of citizenship throughout our community.
-The celebration is held at 3:30 p.m., so that the program may coincide with the Annual National Pause for the Pledge of Allegiance, in which people all over the country pause and recite the Pledge of Allegiance in unison.

 An important component to the event is student engagement.
 Though Flag Day takes place at the very end of the school year, students have been able to participate in the event through historical reenactments and history quizzes.
 In 2010, the Clark County Mayors’ Patriotic Tie Competition was developed and Mayors from Clark County cities participate and bring supporters from their cities to attend the event.